Stress Eating

 The fight is over, a truce is called and the peace talks are happening.

-The peace process is a little more complicated, takes more patience and you can do it.
+The peace process is a little more complicated and takes more patience and you can do it.

 Little by little, with consistent intention toward growth, negative thinking eases up, allowing room for growth.